Herz-Cloud-AI-GmbH/corporate-claude-code-setup/README.md

 - The devcontainer setup is configured in the folder `.devcontainer`.
 - As base image a devcontainer `node` image is used to have `npm` available for running MCP servers with `npx` later on.
-- `gcloud` is installed to be abel to login to Google Cloud.
+- `gcloud` is installed to be able to login to Google Cloud.
 - `uv` is installed to have `uvx` available to run MCP servers later on.

 ### devcontainer.json